 - Block header: Contains information about the block.

-- Transaction counter: A number that represents how many transactions are stored in the block.
+- Transaction counter: A number representing how many transactions are stored in the block.

 - Transactions: A list of all of the transactions within a block.